Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 Access to Student Data

 The most significant limitation is that the team was unable to collect data directly from students.
 FERPA regulations prohibited the team from conducting interviews, surveys, or focus groups with students who had participated in the Financial Wellness Program.
-As a result, the assessment relies almost entirely on Oster's perspective and existing program documentation to characterize the student experience.
+As a result, the assessment relies almost entirely on Dana’s perspective and existing program documentation to characterize the student experience.

 Students are the program's primary stakeholders.
 Without their input, it's difficult to know whether the program's offerings are landing, what barriers prevent engagement, or what financial concerns are most pressing for BSU's student population.
 The findings and recommendations are well-grounded, but the team noted they would be stronger with student voices in the mix.